GuloHui/csst-ifs-elfo/README.md

   <img src="docs/source/figures/logo.png" alt="img" width="600"/>
 </div>

 **ELFO** (Emission Line Fitting Optimization) is a Python package for emission line fitting optimization of integral field spectroscopy data, based on [PyQSOFit][PyQSOFit].
-It is designed for integral‐field spectroscopy (IFS) data taken with the Chinese Space Station Telescope (CSST‑IFS).
+It is designed for integral field spectroscopy (IFS) data taken with the Chinese Space Station Telescope (CSST‑IFS).

 **ELFO** uses the results of neighboring spectra to determine initial guesses and selects the most spatially smooth solutions from multiple fitting attempts.
-The method has already been validated to CSST’s simulated IFS data and with slight modifications, it can be applied to other IFS data and different emission lines.
+The method has already been validated on CSST’s simulated IFS data, and with slight modifications, it can be applied to other IFS data and different emission lines.

 ## Install